psusecurity/psusecurity.github.io/README.md

 ## Challenge 5: Learn Coredump

 Given one coredump, ask some questions related to coredump format.
-(Check References 4, 5 and 6)
+You could read References 4, 5 and 6 to get all the following information.

-1. What's the magic number for Coredump?
+1. Show the magic number for Coredump.
-2. How many program header entries does it have?
+2. Show program header table.
 3. What's the value of address 0xXXXXXXXX in the coredump?

 ## Challenge 6: Coredump with source code and binary (Non-corrupted coredump)

-Given Coredump with binary and Source code, try to catch the root cause;
+Given Coredump with binary and Source code, try to catch the root cause.
+You could read References 7, 8 to get stacktrace.
+And you could read Reference 9 to get value of variables.

 ## Challenge 7: Coredump with source code and binary (Corrupted coredump)

-Given Coredump with binary and Source code, try to catch the root cause;
+Given Coredump with binary and Source code, try to catch the root cause.
+You could read References 7, 8 to get stacktrace.
+And you could read Reference 9 to get value of variables.

 ## Challenge 8: Coredump with only binary (Corrupted coredump)

-Given Coredump with binary and Source code, try to catch the root cause;
+Given Coredump with binary and Source code, try to catch the root cause.
+You could read References 7, 8 to get stacktrace.
+And you could read Reference 9 to get value of variables.

 ## Tips